gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 As to be representative of how the serialization data might be used, all write tests where passed the same input data, either a `vector` (for the C++ tests) or a `List` (for the Python tests) of `Person` objects.
 Each `Person` contains an ID (an integer starting from 0), a name (random string of 5 ASCII chars), and address (random string of 30 ASCII chars) and an age (float).
 Each test was required to serialize the data to the required format (using the libraries mentioned above) and then write the serialized data to disk.
 All read tests performed the opposite task, reading a data file, deserializing and creating a `vector`/`List` of `Person` objects.

 3 iterations of each test where performed, and the smallest run time of the three was selected as the most representative.
-Larger runtimes are typically the result of the OS performing extraneous tasks.
+Larger runtimes are typically the result of the OS performing extraneous tasks which should not be included in these runtimes.

 Format   | C++ Deserialization (s) | C++ Serialization (s)     | Python Deserialization (s) | Python Serialization (s)
 ---------|-------------------------|---------------------------|------------------------|-----------------------